carabina/FJRefresh/README.md

 # License

-FJHttpClient is available under the MIT license.
+FJRefresh is available under the MIT license.
 See the LICENSE file for more info.

 The MIT License (MIT)